belastingdienst/opr-paas/docs/overview/core_concepts/sshsecrets.md

 comes with additional tooling:

 - an API, which can be used to encrypt without needing to share the public key;
-- a crypt tool which can be leveraged to encrypt, re-encrypt, generate key pairs, and inspect encrypted keys;
+- A crypt tool, available from a separate repository, that can be used to encrypt, re-encrypt, generate key pairs, and inspect encrypted keys;

+  You can find the crypt tool at https://github.com/belastingdienst/opr-paas-crypttool

+!!!
+Note
+    Note that the crypt tool is not part of the operator anymore, but can be used separately.
+It was moved into a separate repository after the release of version v1.12.0 of the operator.

 Both of these tools require access to the private key to be usable...